EPICS and Motion Controls

 GM/CA runs multiple IOC for each beamline:

-3. Linux IOC providing frame acquisition with area detectors (Eiger-16, Pilatus3-6m or Rayonix-300 depending on beamline),
+6. Linux IOC providing frame acquisition with Dectris area detectors (Eiger2-16 CdTe, Eiger-16, or Pilatus3-6m depending on beamline),

-4. Linux IOC for JBluIce communication, Sample Environment Server, Point and Click Server, CryoJet control, Keithley-428 Current Amplifiers, XIA Falcon DXP, and Canberra NIM modules (556 AIM, 9635 ADC, 2016 AMP/TCA) for fluorescent detector,
+7. Linux IOC for JBluIce/PyBluIce communication, Sample Environment Server, Point and Click Server, CryoJet control, Keithley-428 Current Amplifiers, and XIA Falcon DXP for fluorescent detector.

-The core of the whole control system are Turbo PMAC2 motion controllers that we made available in EPICS.
+The core of the whole control system are PowerPMAC motion controllers that we made available in EPICS.
 The advantages of these controllers are (see the picture below):

 Using these controllers we implemented on-the-fly scans for beamline alignment.
 The scans are partially based on an open-source FastScans project formerly carried by Elena Kondrashkina and Sergey Stepanov while they were employed at BioCAT.
 The package consists of a number of programs written in C language with user-friendly GUI frontend developed in Java.